The Science Communication Workshops at NYU

 Our Mission: Helping Scientists Reach the General Public

 Researchers need to be able to talk about their work clearly, concisely and accurately not just to funders and peer reviewers, but to colleagues, patients, and the public at large.
-They must not only explain the latest findings from the laboratory or clinic, but convey the underlying passion, excitement, and resourcefulness that produced those discoveries.
+They must not only explain the latest findings from the laboratory, but convey the underlying passion, excitement, and resourcefulness that produced those discoveries.
 And they must do all this while also learning how to achieve critical distance from their own field in order to become reliable, trustworthy commentators.

 Workshop graduates have published in dozens of prominent outlets, including Scientific American, Slate, the New York Times, Science and Nature.
 They have also written books, recorded podcasts, blogged, and participated in live storytelling events such as The Moth, Story Collider and TED.
 Please see the Alumni Story Gallery to see some of their published work.
+You can also read book reviews, essays and musings by our workshoppers in Cooper Square Review.
+Funding for CSR ceased in 2020 but you can still real their terrific work.

 Our Faculty